justonem0reuser/MatchingCompressor/Docs/build.md

 ### Manual Installation

-Alternatively, copy the plugins manually:
+Alternatively, you can copy the plugins manually.
+The commands below are for the paths generated by CMake.
+Use the correct paths depending on your build option.

 #### macOS
 ```bash